justausercoding/tasks-backend/README.md

 ### POST /api/tasks
 - Accepts a new task as JSON and adds it to the database.

+### PATCH /api/tasks/:id
+- Updates a task with the given ID.
+- Accepts a one or more key-value pairs as a JSON object in the request body.
+- Only the provided fields will be updated.

+### DELETE /api/tasks/:id
+- Deletes one tasks

-*Note: Currently, tasks are stored in memory, so they will be lost when the server restarts.*
+**Note:** Currently, tasks are stored in memory, so they will be lost when the server restarts.